sdsc/sdsc-summer-institute-2021/0_Preparation/launching_jupyter_notebooks.md

-# SDSC Summer Institute:
+# SDSC 2021 Summer Institute:
 #
-## Launching Jupyter Notebooks on Expanse
+## Launching Jupyter Notebooks on Expanse from training accounts
-This file contains information needed to launch Juptyer Notebooks on Expanse using the Satellite client called "galyleo"
+This file contains information needed to launch Juptyer Notebooks from your training accounts, on Expanse, using the Satellite client called "galyleo"

 * **Written by:** Mary Thomas (mpthomas at ucsd.edu)
 * **last update:** 7/28/2021

-## load the sdsc module to see what project allocation you can use:
+## Load the sdsc module
+Check what project allocations you can use:

 ```
 [xdtr122@login01 ~]$ module load sdsc